apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 TS_VCONN_CLOSE_HOOK
 ------------------------

 This hook is invoked after the SSL handshake is done and when the IO is closing.
 The TSVConnArgs should be cleaned up here.
+A callback at this point must reenable.

 TS_SSL_SERVERNAME_HOOK
 ----------------------